Loepker-James/enforce-rules/CONTRIBUTING.md

 - be additive

 - not modify existing keyword behavior (unless it is the point of the keyword; e.g. min_exclusive and max_exclusive.
-For more clarification, please ask me)
+For more clarification, please ask me in an issue.
+If you would ever like to contact me, put it in an issue and we will get it sorted out.)

 - include full test coverage